-Keep in mind Tesla won’t begin building the Cybertruck until 2021.
-You can’t currently walk to the nearest Tesla store and take one for a test drive because it’s not in production; we haven’t even seen the production version of it yet.
+Keep in mind Tesla won’t begin building the Cybertruck until 2021 at the earliest.
+You can’t walk to the nearest Tesla store and take one for a test drive because it’s not in production; we haven’t even seen the production version of it yet.
 The comparison with the F-150 is largely hypothetical, and all specs listed here are subject to change.

 Design and tech

-Ford offers three cab options called Regular Cab, SuperCab, and SuperCrew, respectively.
+New from the ground up for the 2021 model year, Ford’s hot-selling F-150 is available in three basic configurations called Regular Cab, SuperCab, and SuperCrew.
 The first two are available with either a 6.5- or an 8.0-foot cargo box, while the last one gains a third, 5.5-foot option.
 Inside and out, its design depends largely on the trim level selected.
 It’s a truck that needs to be everything to everyone, so it can be configured as a bare-bones workhorse with steel wheels, unpainted bumpers, and cloth upholstery, as an upmarket country-crosser that rivals German luxury cars in opulence, or anything in between.
-The raucous Raptor model puts a unique spin on the muscle car with a model-specific front end, flared fenders, a desert-taming suspension, and the most powerful engine offered in the range.
-While this sounds cliche, there is truly a truck for every need and budget.
+The raucous Raptor model will return in the coming months to put a unique spin on the muscle car with a model-specific front end, flared fenders, a desert-taming suspension, and an immensely powerful engine.
+While this sounds cliché, there is truly a truck for every need and budget.

 How much technology Ford packs into the cabin again depends on the trim level selected.
 Fully loaded, the F-150 comes with adaptive cruise control, pedestrian detection, touchscreen-based navigation, parking sensors, a 360-degree camera, and dynamic hitch assist, which uses the rear-view camera to help the driver line up a hitch to a trailer.
 The next model due out in 2020 will gain even more tech features, including an on-board generator.

 Will either fit in your garage?
 You tell us.
 The Cybertruck measures 231.7 inches long, 79.8 inches wide, and 75 inches tall.
 The F-150 is offered in several body styles, so its footprint varies from model to model.
-It measures between 209 and 250 inches long, between 80 and 86 inches wide, and between 75 and 78.5 inches tall.
+It measures between 209 and 250 inches long, 80 inches wide, and between 75 and 77 inches tall.

 Specifications and performance